rhiot/rhiot/docs/readme.md

 by subscribing to the broker and sending the messages to the `chat` AMQP queue.

-The clients can subscribe to the chat updates by listening on the `chat-updates` AMQP topic - whenever the new message has been sent to the chat, the clients registered to the `chat-updates` will receive the updated chat history.
+The clients can subscribe to the chat updates by listening on the `chat-updates` AMQP topic - whenever the new message has been sent to the chat channel, the clients registered to the `chat-updates` will receive the updated chat history.

-The quickstart also exposed the simple REST API that can be used to read the chat history using the HTTP `GET` request:
+The quickstart also exposes the simple REST API that can be used to read the chat history using the HTTP `GET` request:

     $ curl http://localhost:8181/chat
     Hello, this is the IoT device!